Bigg Boss Marathi season 5

-Bigg Boss Marathi 5 is the fifth season of the Marathi version of the reality television show Bigg Boss, broadcast in India.
-The grand premiere aired on 28 July 2024 on Colors Marathi and JioCinema, achieving a TRP of 2.4 TVR, the highest ever for a premiere episode across all five seasons.
-The season also recorded a peak TRP of 5 TVR, making it the highest-rated season to date.
+Bigg Boss Marathi 5 is the fifth season of Marathi version of reality television show Bigg Boss broadcast in India.
+The grand premiere was held on 28 July 2024 on Colors Marathi and JioCinema which recorded TRP of 2.4 TVR for grand premiere episode which is highest ever for grand premiere episodes of all 5 seasons of show along with TRP reaching up to 5 TVR which broke all records of in history of Non-Fiction Shows and Bigg Boss Marathi season 5 became most highest ever rated season in history of all Bigg Boss seasons combined.
 Riteish Deshmukh hosted the show for the first time.
-The grand finale took place on 6 October 2024, with Suraj Chavhan emerging as the winner and Abhijeet Sawant as the runner-up.
+The Grand Finale of the show took place on October 6, 2024, where Suraj Chavhan emerged as the winner, with Abhijeet Sawant securing the runner-up position.

 Production

 Teaser

-The season was announced on 21 May 2024.
-Mahesh Manjrekar who presented the first four seasons announced his departure from the show and was replaced by Riteish Deshmukh.
+The season was announced on 21 May 2024 by makers and the channel.
+Mahesh Manjrekar who presented the first four seasons announced his departure from the show and later replaced by Riteish Deshmukh.

 Development

 The press conference and launch event for this season was held on 22 July 2024, anchored by journalist Dnyanada Kadam.